Updated: Jun 21

 Detail of the sarcophagus of Sasobek showing the winged sky goddess Nut

-The finely carved lid of the sarcophagus of Sasobek, northern vizier of Egypt during the reign of Psamtek I (664-610 BCE), which depicts the winged sky goddess Nut.
+The finely carved lid of the sarcophagus of Sasobek, northern vizier of Egypt during the reign of Psamtek I (664-610 BCE), depicts the winged sky goddess Nut.

-Nut was the personification of the sky and the heavens and is often featured inside of coffin lids watching over the deceased soul in the afterlife.
+Nut was the personification of the sky and the heavens and is often featured inside coffin lids watching over the deceased soul in the afterlife.
 In this form, she was known as the goddess of death and was depicted as either having protective wings or as a ladder.